 The Hmong in LaosThe Geneva Accords of 1954 established Laos as an independent country.
 In 1960 though, civil war broke out in Laos.
 The Royal Lao Army, supported by the United States, fought against the Pathet Lao.
 These were insurgents, supported by the North Vietnamese communists.
 In 1962 another peace conference took place in Geneva.
 It produced a Declaration on Laos’ Neutrality and a Lao coalition government of pro-American, pro-Communist, and neutral factions.
 The US, China, Soviet Union, North and South Vietnam, and the Royal Government of Laos were all signatories and other countries.
 The United States, the Soviet Union, China, North Vietnam, and the Pathet Lao broke the agreement almost immediately.
 This set the tone for a “secret war” or ‘”covert war.”
 The CIA funded the Hmong people to fight the war against the Pathet Lao on behalf of the United States.
 After the Pathet Lao won the war and took over in 1975, they persecuted the Hmong people.
 Many Hmong fled from Laos to Thailand and were eventually resettled in the United States in the 1970s and 1980s.

 Where do they live?

 They live in the least thirteen provinces in North and Central Thailand.
-About 75% live in the provinces of Chiang Mai, Chiang Rai, Phetchabun and Tak.
-There are Hmong villages in Mae Hong Son, Phrae and Nan provinces as well.
-They are spread over a very large area, more than any other tribe apart from the Karen.
+About 75% live in the provinces of Chiang Mai, Chiang Rai, Phetchabun, and Tak.
+There are Hmong villages in Mae Hong Son, Phrae, and Nan provinces as well.
+They are spread over a vast area, more than any other tribe, apart from the Karen.

 Hello(where are you going?)